wyattscarpenter/typographical-edicts/readme.md

 I habitually leave off the dot in abbreviations, but I could be brought back on board if there were a special abbreviation dot.
 Also, this should, I suppose, replace the apostrphe.
 Although I'm not sure then what the apostrophe would be for.
 So maybe the apostrophe would continue to indicate elision and the abbreviation dot abbreviation — a distinction which seems mostly sensible of sometimes arbitrary.

 Are minus and en dash actually distinct symbols?
 They have distinct uses (which, I note, would be ambiguous if they were the same symbol) and distinct unicode characters, but did printers just use the same symbol for both back in the day?
 They look pretty identical — or maybe they vary slightly?

+All religious leaders of the appropriate type (ministers of the basic type)  are called “priests”, not “pastors” (which are shepherds) or other strange terms like “reverends” (which is in fact a ‘style’) or “father” (he is not your father).

+I do not endorse the replacement AD/BC with CE/BCE, for a number of subtle reasons.
+1. That's just the name of the thing 🤷 2.
+They invented it (the current numbering scheme) so they get to name it, and they get to name it in honor of their pal Jesus Christ if they want.
+Shout out to Pope Gregory you a real one.
+Pope Julian sucks though.
+The argument that we should change to CE/BCE to be "more inclusive" is obviously fallacious.
+(I mainly think of "CE" as "that trend I once saw in a museum" these days.
+I don't think it has big legs.
+Also back when I saw it the first time I was more willing to accommodate progressive new ideas.
+And complete the system of German idealism.
+But now I think we have too many new bad ideas.)

+For the record, it is also fine to just say "year 2", "2 in the proleptic Gregorian calendar", or "ISO (8601) year 2".
+If you wish to deny the deny the supremacy of the Pope (he of "Gregory" fame), you may say "year 2 of the Improved Calendar".
+To quote [wikipedia](https://en.wikipedia.org/w/index.php?title=Gregorian_calendar&oldid=1296639610#cite_ref-8):
+> The reform was adopted initially by the Catholic countries of Europe and their overseas possessions.
+Over the next three centuries, the Protestant and Eastern Orthodox countries also gradually moved to what they called the "Improved calendar",[d]
+> d. ^ called such to avoid any suggestion of recognising the authority of Rome.
+The British Calendar (New Style) Act 1750 restates the algorithm from first principles without any reference to Gregory.

+To be clear, it's only fine to say these things out of whimsy.
+You should just use AD/BC, in contexts where that type of notation is required, and mention the precise calendar you're using if you need to.

+There's a longstanding rule that if an adverb-adjective part involves "ly" (it's a little more complicated than that, but whatever), you shouldn't hyphenate it when using it as a compound adjective before a noun.
+However, I think it's fine to do this, and whether to do it or not is largely based on feel, like non-obligatory commas.

+There's sometimes multiple styles of pluralizing a word, such as -s or (for latinate words) -i.
+Usually, both of these are fine, and it's just a stylistic choice.

+Allow me to quote an amusing digression on the topic of plural style from a book, talking about "topoi" vs "toposes" (I don't know the title of the book at the moment, sorry):
+> already have observed that I use the English plural; I do so because (in its mathematical sense) the word topos is not a direct derivative of its Greek root, but a back-formation from topology.
+I have nothing further to say on the matter, except to ask those toposophers† who persist in talking about topoi whether, when they go out for a ramble on a cold day, they carry supplies of hot tea with them in thermoi.

+## "Typos" I endorse:

+I'm generally pretty lax about alternate spellings of words.
+There are many valid ways to spell many words in English, wildly attested, and it's fine.
+(Tangent investigating whether naïvely-implemented spellcheck over-enforced orthography conformity to an arbitrary standard left out here because I'm not sure if it's true.)
+Also, some of the rules we do have in English are pretty dumb.
+Why do most words ending in y have the y switched to i when a suffix is added to them, even though keeping the y would be clearer and would be pronounced the same?

+You should be writing "suppost" for the sense of "supposed" meaning intended/obligated.
+That's the way it's pronounced and it's ambigious with "supposed" (thought) otherwise (this is its etymology but not its meaning), which I will note is still pronounced "supposed".
+It is also permissible to write "suppos't", if you like.

+"Layed" is fine for the past tense of lay, but not obligatory.
+Same for "payed" for the past tense of pay. (btw, both )